Stone CNC Operator Jobs in Australia: Bridge Saw, Waterjet & CNC Programmer Roles (2026)

 • Competitive hourly rate with regular overtime opportunities

-Career advancement opportunities in CNC machining follow predictable pathways that reward skill development and experience.
+Career advancement opportunities in stone CNC follow predictable pathways that reward skill development and experience.

 Career Ladder and Progression Paths

-CNC machining offers clear advancement opportunities for dedicated professionals who continue developing their technical skills and leadership capabilities.
+Stone CNC and generic manufacturing CNC both offer clear advancement opportunities for operators who continue developing technical skills and leadership capabilities.
 The career progression typically follows a structured path from entry-level operator through to senior technical or management positions.
-Most advancement depends on gaining additional qualifications, demonstrating consistent performance, and taking on increased responsibilities within manufacturing teams.

 Career LevelTypical ExperienceKey ResponsibilitiesSalary Range